 - Celebrity Reflection (2012)

 These ships weigh between 121,000 and 125,000 gross tons and comprise more than half of Celebrity’s cruise capacity.
-With five ships comprising the Solstice class, you are likely to sail on one of these cruise ships if you start regularly cruising with Celebrity.
+With five ships comprising the Solstice class, you are likely to sail on one of these cruise ships if you start regularly cruising with Celebrity, as it is the cruise line's largest class of ships.

 Celebrity Reflection, the newest cruise ship in the class, holds the most passengers with a capacity of 3,480 guests.
 Reflection also features one of the most luxurious suites at sea, which is a 2-story Reflection Suite that is 1,600 square feet.